-(5) Latin American Studies
+Latin American Studies

-A minor in Latin American Studies requires a minimum of ★18 to a maximum of ★42 in LA ST or cross-listed Latin American Studies courses at the senior level.
+A minor in Latin American Studies requires a minimum of \bigstar 18 to a maximum of \bigstar 42 in LA ST or cross-listed Latin American Studies courses at the senior level.

 Required courses include

-- a.
-LA ST 205, 210 - b. ★12 in additional senior-level LA ST or cross-listed LA ST courses, which must include ★3 in LA ST at the 300-level or above and at least an additional ★3 in LA ST courses at the 400-level.
+- · LA ST 205 Mexico, Central America and the Caribbean - · LA ST 210 South America - 12 in additional senior-level LA ST or cross-listed LA ST courses, which must include 3 in LA ST at the 300-level or above and at least an additional 3 in LA ST courses at the 400-level.

-- A minor in Latin American Studies may be combined with a major in Spanish. - (2) See §43.3(5) for regulations concerning cross-listed courses. - (3) Variable Content/Selected Topics Courses: Courses with variable content may, on approval of the Department Advisor may be used for credit when they have appropriate subject matter.
+- A minor in Latin American Studies may be combined with a major in Spanish. - 2.
+See Cross-Listed Courses for regulations concerning cross-listed courses. - 3.
+Variable Content/Selected Topics Courses: Courses with variable content may, on approval of the Department Advisor may be used for credit when they have appropriate subject matter.
 Please consult the Spanish & Latin American Studies Advisor and/or the LA ST Course Guide for a current list of approved courses and further details.